osrm/sigma/README.md

 We are participating in [Wormhole SIGMA Sprint](https://sigma.wormhole.com/sprint) with this project.

-This project implements a mechanism to deposit USDC directly from chains like Ethereum to Windfall on Solana, using the Wormhole TS SDK and Circle CCTP USDC Transfer.
+This project implements a mechanism for depositing USDC directly from chains like Ethereum to Windfall on Solana, using the Wormhole TS SDK and Circle CCTP USDC Transfer.

+End users can deposit USDC into the Windfall `vault` program deployed on Solana and access services provided by Windfall by simply signing Ethereum transactions.

-Please note that if bridging to Solana is available, tokens other than USDC can be supported, and thanks to Wormhole, a variety of source chains can also be supported for bridging, not limited to EVMs.
+Note that if bridging to Solana is available, tokens other than USDC can be supported, and thanks to Wormhole, various source chains can be supported for bridging, not limited to EVMs.

-Here's how to use the frontend and understand the general flow of operations and inner workings:
+Here's how to use the frontend and understand the general flow of operations:

 - The end user connects to an EVM-compatible wallet *A* (we used Brave Wallet for testing)
 - The backend creates a Circle Programmable Wallet *X* on Solana that is linked to wallet *A*
-- When a user initiates a deposit operation:
+- When a user initiates a deposit:
-  - Wallet *A* signs an EVM-side USDC transfer transaction to initiate a transfer
+  - Wallet *A* signs an EVM-side USDC transfer transaction to initiate the transfer
   - The system waits for Circle Attestation
   - Programmable Wallet *X* signs a Solana-side token receive transaction
   - Programmable Wallet *X* signs a Solana-side Windfall deposit transaction
-- When a user initiates a withdrawal operation:
+- When a user initiates a withdrawal:
   - The end user connects their EVM-compatible wallet *A*
   - The backend looks up the Circle Programmable Wallet *X* on Solana that is linked to wallet *A*
-  - Programmable Wallet *X* signs a Solana-side Windfall withdraw transaction
+  - Programmable Wallet *X* signs a Solana-side Windfall withdrawal transaction
   - Programmable Wallet *X* signs a Solana-side USDC transfer transaction
   - The system waits for Circle Attestation
   - Wallet *A* signs an EVM-side USDC receive transaction